cylc/cylc-doc/src/user-guide/sharing-access-to-workflows.rst

 The site_authorization configuration allows sites to configure sensible defaults and limits for the permissions users can delegate.

-Note that as the UI Server runs as the workflow owner, s/he has full control over it and in theory may bypass these restrictions in a variety of ways.
+Note that as the UI Server runs as the workflow owner, they have full control over it and in theory may bypass these restrictions in a variety of ways.
 As an extreme example, a workflow owner could pass their account credentials to another person, and that cannot be prevented by technical means.
 However, a